huggingface/kernel-builder/docs/writing-kernels.md

 ### `general.cuda`

-- `cuda-maxver`: the maximum CUDA toolkit version (inclusive).
+- `maxver`: the maximum CUDA toolkit version (inclusive).
 This option _must not_ be set under normal circumstances, since it can exclude Torch build variants that are [required for compliant kernels](https://github.com/huggingface/kernels/blob/main/docs/kernel-requirements.md).
   This option is provided for kernels that cause compiler errors on newer CUDA toolkit versions.
-- `cuda-minver`: the minimum required CUDA toolkit version.
+- `minver`: the minimum required CUDA toolkit version.
 This option _must not_ be set under normal circumstances, since it can exclude Torch build variants that are [required for compliant kernels](https://github.com/huggingface/kernels/blob/main/docs/kernel-requirements.md).
   This option is provided for kernels that require functionality only